 a. is declared bankrupt or files for bankruptcy;

-b. applies for (temporary) suspension of payment;
+b. applies for or is awarded (temporary) suspension of payment;

 c. is affected by enforceable seizure;

 d. is placed under guardianship or judicial supervision;